Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 step one

 Make the crust.
-Combine flour, salt, and sugar in a large bowl.
+This is my go-to crust recipe that I use for my apple pie and the bottom crust on my peach raspberry crumble pie.
+To make it, combine flour, salt, and sugar in a large bowl.
 Add the cubed shortening and rub it into the flour mixture with your fingers or use a pasty cutter and cut it into the flour until the mixture resembles sand with a few large pebble pieces.

 A glass bowl with the flour mixture to make the pie crust and little pieces of fat mixed in.